Aberford Road Bridge, HUL4/18 is a Grade II listed building in the Leeds local planning authority area, England. First listed on 5 March 2015. Bridge.

 Description

-One of a sequence of bridges on the Leeds & Selby Railway which share a common design.
-The wide arch springs from an impost band and has stepped, rusticated and v-jointed ashlar voussoirs.
-Wing walls are straight and the parapet is set upon a square-moulded ashlar string course; both parapets have been raised by courses of ashlar and it is understood that the original coping has been re-used.
+The bridge features a single span designed to accommodate four tracks.
+It is part of a series of bridges on the Leeds & Selby Railway that share a common design.
+The wide arch springs from an impost band and is constructed with stepped, rusticated, and v-jointed ashlar voussoirs.
+The wing walls are straight, and the parapet is set upon a square-moulded ashlar string course.
+Both parapets have been raised with courses of ashlar, and it is understood that the original coping has been re-used.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.